ivancanteromartin/ivancanteromartin/README.md

 ## Hello there, my name is Iván

-### I'm a student ending my computer engineering degree learning as much as I can
+### I'm a computer engineer still learning as much as I can

 ### My Portfolio (in progress): https://portfolio-9ba79.web.app/